La Genovese ORO

 Certified Italian Espresso

 Espresso was invented a long time ago in Italy and is now enjoyed worldwide.
 From the beginning, many passionate individuals have passed down their deep knowledge of coffee roasting from generation to generation.
-These people want to protect the rich heritage of the unique culture ofespresso italiano
+These people want to protect the rich heritage of the unique culture of espresso italiano

 What exactly does the "Espresso Italiano" certification really mean? (description from the website: INEI)

-What exactly does the "Espresso Italiano" certification really mean? (description from the website: INEI)Espresso Italiano: "A cup of about 25 milliliters of coffee, topped with a thick cream of very fine texture, a hazelnut color tending toward dark brown.
+Espresso Italiano: "A cup of about 25 milliliters of coffee, topped with a thick cream of very fine texture, a hazelnut color tending toward dark brown.
 The aroma should be intense and rich, with floral, fruity, chocolate, and toasted bread notes.
 On the palate, the espresso should be strong and velvety, with not too much bitterness.
 This highlights the thousands of tests performed on consumers and the dozens of tests conducted with professional tasters.
 And this is what has been codified through the Certified Italian Espresso compliance profile."

 The history of INEI